JaminMartin/spcs_instruments/README.md

   -V, --version          Print version

 ```
-As long as your experiment file has included spcs_instruments included, you should be good to go for running an experiment.
+As long as your experiment file has spcs_instruments included, you should be good to go for running an experiment.

 ## Setting up an experimental config file.
 The experimental config file allows your experiment to be deterministic.
-It keeps magic numbers out of your experimental python file (which effectively defines experimental flow control) and allows easy logging of setup parameters.
+It keeps magic numbers out of your experimental `Python` file (which effectively defines experimental flow control) and allows easy logging of setup parameters.
 This is invaluable when you wish to know what settings a certain experiment used.

 There are a few parameters that **must** be set, or the experiment won't run.
-These are name, email, experiment name and an experimental description
+These are name, email, experiment name and an experimental description.
 We define them like so in our `config.toml` file (though you can call it whatever you want)

 ```toml